idexus/Sharp.UI/doc/layoutoptions.md

 # Layout options

-In Sharp.UI, you can layout every view in their container using the following extension methods:
+In CodeMarkup.Maui, you can layout every view in their container using the following extension methods:

 - `CenterHorizontally`
 - `CenterVertically`